 See more information about liberal arts courses at Berklee.

-- Ensemble: Tri-C transfer student may receive up to six transfer credits in ensembles.
+Ensembles: Tri-C transfer students may receive up to six transfer credits for ensembles.

 Potential transfer credits in ensembles: six credits